West African force in Gambia to be reduced to 500 soldiers from 7,000

 Their mission will include protecting Barrow and other government members and institutions as trust is established between the new authorities and Gambia’s military, which was a pillar of Jammeh’s authoritarian regime.

-Barrow had initially requested that the ECOWAS force’s mission be extended by six months, a senior United Nations official said late last month.
+Barrow had initially requested that the ECOWAS force’s mission be extended by six months, a senior UN official said late last month.

+Senegalese soldiers who are part of ECOWAS forces patrol in Barra.
+(AFP)

-BANJUL: Thousands of soldiers from West African bloc ECOWAS will start returning home this month from Gambia, from where long-time leader Yahya Jammeh was forced to flee last month, paving the way for new President Adama Barrow to take office.
+BANJUL: Thousands of soldiers from West African bloc ECOWAS (the Economic Community of West African States) will start returning home this month from Gambia, from where long-time leader Yahya Jammeh was forced to flee last month, paving the way for new President Adama Barrow to take office.

 Comments